Logo Futurismo

 Pro Tips

-Sete Cidades is the perfect setting for many outdoor adventures such as kayaks or stand-up paddles.
+Sete Cidades is the perfect setting for many outdoor adventures, such as kayaking or stand-up paddling.
 The calm waters of the lake are ideal for beginners.
-Experimenting with these fun activities is just amazing surrounded by the huge crater and the lush vegetation of the area.
+Experimenting with these fun activities is just amazing, surrounded by the massive crater and the lush vegetation of the area.

 Tip: Futurismo also has an activity center in Sete Cidades where you can rent kayaks and stand-up paddleboards.
-We also have mountain bikes, for all the family.
+We also have mountain bikes for the whole family.

 Mosteiros